Scott2444/Stereovision-Measure/README.md

 For the Left Camera:

-θL = 90 - θFromCenter
+θL = 90 + θFromCenter

 For the Right Camera:

-θR = 90 + θFromCenter
+θR = 90 - θFromCenter

 ##### Finding the Distance of a Point

 Using the triangle formed in the previous step between the two cameras and the point, we can find the distance of the point away from the cameras (d).

 Since the cameras are separated at a known distance (s) and we have the two interior angles along that line, we will find d.
-This is the Side-Angle-Side Thereom.
+This is the Angle-Side-Angle Thereom.

 d = s / ((1 / tan(θL)) + (1 / tan(θR)))

-##### Finding the Rotation of an Object
+##### Finding the Offset of an Point

-Now that the orthogonal distance of a point is known, we must find the rotation of an object.
-Not every object will be perfectly aligned with the camera, so this step must be performed first.
+Now that the orthogonal distance of a point is known, we can find the offset of a point from the center line.
+This is the distance between the point and the center line (orthogonally).

+We can draw a triangle between these three sides:

+1. Camera to the Point
+2. Camera center line
+3. Point to center line

+We know the angle between the 2 and 3 is a right angle.
+We also know the angle between 1 and 2 (θFromCenter from an earlier step).
+Using this we can find the length (offset) of 3 using the Angle-Side-Angle Thereom.

+offset = d / ((1 / tan(θFromCenter)) + (1 / tan(90)))

 ##### Finding the Length of an Object

-Now that the we know the perpendicular distance a point is from the camera, we can find the length of this object.
+Now that the we know the perpendicular distance a point is from the camera and the offset a point is from the camera's centerline, we can find the length of an object.

+If we create a right triangle with the length of the object as the hypotenuse, the lengths of the other sides have already been found.
+Point 2 is the left side of the object.
+Point 1 is the right side of the object

+sideA = |offset2 - offset1|
+sideB = |distance2 - distance1|
+length = sqrt(sideA ^ 2 + side ^ 2)

+### Computer Vision